Yohey-mk/Yohey-mk/README.md

 ## Hi there 👋

-I'm new to GitHub!
+Minimalist in real life, Maximalist in the digital world──.
 I've been learning Python and Chrome Extensions.
 Here are some projects I've been working on.
 🐏 - [Sleek Favorites](https://github.com/Yohey-mk/SleekFavorites)
 📖 - [Instant Copy Hub](https://github.com/Yohey-mk/InstantCopyHub)
 📝 - [(WIP)Locally ToDo](https://github.com/Yohey-mk/Locally_ToDo)
-I hope my work will be hepful make your daily life a bit easy!
+I hope my work(s) will be hepful make your daily life a bit easy!

 <!--
 **Yohey-mk/Yohey-mk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.